taneron/konfig/generator/konfig-integration-tests/sdks/java-snaptrade/sdks/java/docs/AccountInformationApi.md

     Snaptrade client = new Snaptrade(configuration);
     String userId = "userId_example";
     String userSecret = "userSecret_example";
-    UUID accountId = UUID.randomUUID(); // The ID of the account to get orders.
+    UUID accountId = UUID.fromString("917c8734-8470-4a3e-a18f-57c3f2ee6631"); // The ID of the account to get orders.
-    String state = "all"; // defaults value is set to \"all\" try {
+    String state = "all"; // defaults value is set to \"all\" Integer days = 30; // Number of days in the past to fetch the most recent orders.
+Defaults to the last 90 days if no value is passed in. try {
       List<AccountOrderRecord> result = client
               .accountInformation
               .getUserAccountOrders(userId, userSecret, accountId)
               .state(state)
+              .days(days)
               .execute();
       System.out.println(result);
     } catch (ApiException e) {